Speech Activity Detection Based on Multilingual Speech Recognition System: Experimental setup and results

 To demonstrate the scalability of the multi-task system, we consider training of the multi-lingual acoustic model with 18 languages from BABEL datasets with approximately 1000 hours of data.
 All languages are available at Linguistic Data Consorcium\footnote{https://www.ldc.upenn.edu} (LDC).
 The name of BABEL languages used for training is shown in the Table~\ref{tab:languagenames}.

-For training the AM model, we used 40-dimensional MFCCs as acoustic features, derived from 25 ms frames with a 10 ms frame shift.
+For training the AM, we used 40-dimensional MFCCs as acoustic features, derived from 25 ms frames with a 10 ms frame shift.
 In addition, an online i-vector extractor of 100 dimension is trained.
 For speeding up the training, we used a frame sub-sampling factor of 3.
 We also augmented the data with 2-fold speed perturbation in all the experiments.
 The network consists of 8 layers of TDNN with 1024 nodes in each layer.
 The pre-final layer has only 200 units.
-For training the AM model, PKWRAP, a PyTorch package for LF-MMI training of acoustic models was used\footnote{https://github.com/idiap/pkwrap}.
+For training the AM model, PKWRAP, a PyTorch package for LF-MMI training of acoustic models was used~\cite{madikeri2020pkwrap}.
+Real-time factor for extracting the MFCC, i-vector, and computing the DNN posteriors on 4.20GHz Intel(R) Core(TM) i7-7700K CPU are 0.0076, 0.0032, and 0.18, respectively.
+Real-time factor for computing the DNN posteriors on GeForce GTX 1080 Ti GPU is 0.0066.
+The time for computing the logistic regression scores w.r.t. forward pass of the DNN is negligible.
+Using CPU and GPU for processing, this model is roughly five and sixty two times faster than real-time.
+Because of this reason this approach is convenient as a pre-processing step for audio-based interactive systems.

 For investigating the generalization ability of the proposed SAD, we performed experiments on in-domain and out-of-domain scenarios.
 Development part of BABEL Kurdish dataset was used as in-domain evaluation set.
 Eval parts of Ester2 and LiveATC datasets were used as out-of-domain sets.
 LiveATC was collected in the automatic collection and processing of voice data from air-traffic communications (ATCO2) project.\footnote{https://www.atco2.org/} For all evaluations, we consider the conditions when we have access to the in-domain development set, which is used for training the logistic regression (ASR\_Mul\_LR) and the condition which we do not have development set, which is the case for majority voting (ASR\_Mul\_MV) and SP/NSP blocks of single best language.
 For ASR\_Mul\_LR models, the threshold for SP/NSP detection was set based on Half Total Error Rate (HTER).
 The duration and number of segments in the selected datasets are shown in the Table\ref{tab:dataset}.
-For investigating the generalizability of our SAD model, we considered different real life scenarios with high variation in channel, background noise, and language.
+For investigating the \emph{generalization ability} of our SAD model, we considered different real life scenarios with high variation in channel, background noise, and language.

 In this experiment, False Alarm (FA), Miss detection (Miss), and Detection Error Rate (DetER) were used as performance measures.
 DetER is defined as: